Showing posts with label Ascension. Show all posts

 I appreciate your question.
 Thanks.
 We humans tend to draw distinct lines between the spiritual and the material and often we rule out any idea that has the two interpenetrating the other or being related in paradoxical ways.
 We simplify things in other ways as well.
 For instance, do you remember when the Soviet Cosmonaut Yuri Gagarin first orbited earth and made a pronouncement that he had now been to space, had looked and looked for God and did not find him?
 The notion that God's relation to the cosmos was other than as a visible (and material) being among other material beings present in "the heavens" was completely beyond this man's ideology or imagination.
 The idea of God as Being itself, a being that grounded and was the source of all existence while transcending it all was simply too big an idea for this Cosmonaut.
 Imagine what he would have done with the notion that everything that exists now exists or is on its way to existing within the very life of God!
 (Gagarin is now said never to have affirmed this; instead Soviet authorities did and used his flight to do so.)

 One last point.
-When I was studying theology (either BA or MA) my professor answered the question, "What do I do if I cannot believe in God?"
+Early on when I was studying theology (either BA or MA) my professor answered the question, "What do I do if I cannot believe in God?"
 His answer was, "I would encourage you to act as though it (God's existence) is true and see what happens."
 My own objection at the time was that that would be encouraging people to engage in pretense, not real faith, and John responded further, " Perhaps it seems like that superficially, but what would really be happening is that one would be opening oneself [or remaining open] to allow those things that God alone can do."
 Another way of saying this is to affirm, one would thus be refusing to close oneself to the Holy Spirit.
 Once one allowed this openness, one would then compare the differences in one's life before such an openness and afterward.
 I didn't find John Dwyer's initial answer much more convincing then than I found the Christian Science answer re: matter's unreality when I was 7 or 8 yo, but I also mistakenly thought my faith was strong and sufficient.

 I now know that learning to trust (and to be open to Mystery) in the way John described is both more difficult and more intelligent than any cynical skepticism scientific materialism offers us today.
 And one grows in faith (thanks be to God)!
 I have experienced things in my life which God alone could do, and I recognize the wisdom (and the humility!!) of John Dwyer's advice to students believing they were atheists or that faith was naive, namely, that they suspend their disbelief, open themselves to new ways of seeing, and see what happens.
 Of course, this specific form of suspension of disbelief would result in a vocation to commitment to a world itself called to be something ever greater than even the limitations of science can imagine.
 What is often difficult for us is to understand is that this specific suspension of disbelief is more profoundly wise than science itself can know, or our often-earth-bound imaginations can create.